Do you feel that you are over-spending on Google Ads?

-Since I frequently get asked this question, I thought that I would make a simple how to blog post so that you can set these up yourself.
+Since I frequently get asked this question, I thought that I would make a simple how-to blog post so that you can set these up yourself.

 Negative Keywords Definition

-A negative keyword is a keyword that you don’t want to appear for.
-Let’s say that you sell widgets.
-This means that you might have a phrase match keyword, for “widgets”.
-If this is the case, you should add negatives for the words “free” and “cheap.”
-By adding these negative keywords, you can still show up for “great widgets” and “superior widgets” but you won’t show up for “cheap widgets” or “free widgets.”
+A negative keyword is a keyword that you don't want to appear for.
+Let's say that you sell widgets.
+This means that you might have a phrase match keyword for "widgets."
+If this is the case, you should add negatives for the words "free" and "cheap."
+By adding these negative keywords, you can still show up for "great widgets" and "superior widgets," but you won't show up for "cheap widgets" or "free widgets."
 Do you get the picture?

 Why Should You Care About Adding Negative Keywords

-The main reason you should care is better ROI.
+The main reason you should care is a better ROI.
 Whatever ROI you are getting from this channel, it can be improved simply by adding negative keywords.
 If you are diligent with your negative keywords, then you can cut back on a lot of wasted spend.
 Wasted spend will vary greatly depending on many factors, including the structure of your account.

 If you are using only broad match and broad modified keywords (which I strongly hope you are not), you are going to have a much larger task on your hands.
 Since these keyword match types trigger more search terms, you will need to police the negatives much more.
-This will ensure that you are only showing up for the specific terms that you want.
+This will ensure that you are only showing up for the specific words that you want.
 The more specific you get with your key terms, the better off you will be.
 Phase will require less negative keyword policing than broad match, and Exact match will require even less than that.

 How Can You Add Negative Keywords to Your Account

-Hopefully you are on board with this simple fix!
+Hopefully, you are on board with this simple fix!
 See the simple how-to below to get you started adding negative keywords:

-- Once in there, you will want to click on SEARCH TERMS
+- Once in there, you will want to click on SEARCH TERMS.

 - Check out the terms that your keywords are triggering for